namednil/tacos29/registration.md

 Unfortunately, you have to pay a fee to help cover the costs of the conference.
 Included in the fee are:
 - Bus tickets for all three days
 - Barbecue on friday
-- Breakfast on saturday and sunday
+- Breakfast on Saturday and Sunday
-- Lunch on saturday
+- Lunch on Saturday
 - Beverages and snacks during the conference

+The early bird catches the worm!
+If you register for TaCoS **until May 26**, you will only have to pay an attendence fee of **20€**.
+Afterwards, the attendence fee increases to **25€**.

-You can reduce the fee considerably by [presenting](/call/) something :)
+You can reduce the fee considerably by [presenting](/call/) your research.
 </div>